isomerpages/moe-standrewsjc/_curriculum/Subject Combinations.md

 ---
 <h4><strong><u>Course Information for 2022</u></strong></h4>
 <ol start="1" type="1">
-<li>The GCE A-Level requires students to take General Paper (GP), Project Work (PW) and Mother Tongue Language (MTL) at H1 level.
+<li align="justify">The GCE A-Level requires students to take General Paper (GP), Project Work (PW) and Mother Tongue Language (MTL) at H1 level.
 Students are also required to take up 3 H2 and 1 H1 content-based subjects, where at least one is a subject from a contrasting discipline.&nbsp;</li>
-<li>Alternatively, students who have met SAJC&rsquo;s requirements can also choose to study 4 H2 subjects, of which at least one must be from a contrasting discipline.&nbsp;</li>
+<li align="justify">Alternatively, students who have met SAJC&rsquo;s requirements can also choose to study 4 H2 subjects, of which at least one must be from a contrasting discipline.&nbsp;</li>
-<li>In order to be exempted from MTL, students are required to obtain at least a D7 for Higher Mother Tongue subject at GCE O-Level Examination.
+<li align="justify">In order to be exempted from MTL, students are required to obtain at least a D7 for Higher Mother Tongue subject at GCE O-Level Examination.
 Students who offer Mother Tongue B Syllabus (MTB) at GCE O-Level Examination will continue with MTB at GCE A-Level.</li>
-<li>The following tables show the&nbsp;<strong>3 H2 and 1 H1 Subject Combinations</strong>&nbsp;offered in SAJC for 2022.
+<li align="justify">The following tables show the&nbsp;<strong>3 H2 and 1 H1 Subject Combinations</strong>&nbsp;offered in SAJC for 2022.
 These combinations will only be offered if there is sufficient demand.&nbsp;</li>
 </ol>
 <h4><strong><u>Arts Subject Combinations</u></strong></h4>
 <table style="height: 388px;">